Light Horse Memorial

 The Light Horse Memorial commemorates the birthplace of the First Australian Light Horse at Murrumburrah in 1897.

-Bronze sculptures of Corporal William Bradford of the First Australian Light Horse, the 'Retreat at Romani' with horse, 'Bill the Bastard' carrying five men, and a diorama of Beersheba by Murrumburrah sculptor Carl Valerius, granite blocks, nearby is a wall of remembrance and a number of commemorative plaques are set in a garden near Murrimboola Creek.
+Bronze sculptures of Corporal William Bradford of the First Australian Light Horse, the 'Retreat at Romani' with horse, 'Bill the Bastard' carrying five men, and a diorama of Beersheba by Murrumburrah sculptor Carl Valerius, granite blocks, nearby is a wall of remembrance, number of commemorative plaques.

 On August 30 1897, the very first call up muster and enrolments to the First Australian Horse took place at Harden-Murrumburrah.
-Advertisements were placed in local papers inviting men to join in and they were promised comradeship, sport and good fun.
-Of the 80 who arrived on the day, 60 local men were picked to join as volunteers.
-They had prove themselves as competent riders and had to provide their own horses.
+Advertisements in local papers inviting men to join.
+Of the competent riders and had to provide their own horses.